QuixThe2nd/metadatarr/README.md

 - Global variables (e.g. system free space)

 ### Move from code to config
-- User configurable cleanup rules in Naming.ts
+- make Naming.formatFlags & Naming.cleanupStringFlags configurable in json
 - Should use SelectorEngine - DuplicatesSchema: IGNORE_TAG, DOWNLOADS_ONLY

 ### Metadata